 - Pre-Physician’s Assistant

-As a pre-dental, pre-medical, pre-veterinary medicine or pre-optometry student at Otterbein, you will choose a major in Chemistry, Biochemistry & Molecular Biology, Biology & Earth Science, Equine Science, or a similar discipline.
+As a pre-dental, pre-medical, pre-veterinary medicine or pre-optometry student at Otterbein, you will choose a major in Chemistry, Biochemistry & Molecular Biology, Biology & Earth Science, Equine Science, Allied Health, or a similar discipline.
 However, any major field qualifies you for these postgraduate programs as long as you take at least one year of life science, two years of chemistry and one year of physics.
+Additional prerequisites may differ slightly by institution and area of study.
+Students will work closely with an academic advisor to select appropriate prerequisite courses.

 Why study Pre-Professional Health Studies at Otterbein?